XPMUser/XPMUser.github.io/README.md

   This version introduced a new tile-based Lamplight town, and a LOT of new menu designs added in.
 There's a problem going from Barnacle Cove to Lamplight Town without actually using the map.
   Pretty safe to say a LOT happened between 1.20.1, and this version.

+- 1.25.0 | Sidequests!
+Coming Soon!

+  This version introduced sidequests.
+You can collect Fireflies, Frozen Somethings and Ice Crystals.

 - 1.25.3 | Big Hex now exists!
 Coming Soon!

   You can now adopt Big Hex by using settings (the options menu) and another way to adopt Big Hex was in 2016 and it's no longer doable.
 The portal is now on the 2014-2016's map.

-- 1.29.0 | Just as many radical changes!
+- 1.28.1 | Just as many radical changes!

-  This version had the updated Skywatch, the updated Bonfire Spire, AND an updated map screen!
+  This version had the updated Skywatch and an updated map screen!
 This version also introduced achievements and all kinds of other, more subtle changes.
 This version is another one that I really recommend trying out, another definitive update.

+- 1.29.0 | New Bonfire Spire!

+  This version had the updated Bonfire Spire!
+This version also introduced the say something thing on the chat feature.
+This version is also another one that I really recommend trying out, another definitive update.

 - 1.30.0 | Same as 1.29.0!

   TBA

-- 1.35.2 | New Lamplight Town, new tutorial and Pumpkinfest!?
+- 1.34.0 | Lamplight Town is now reborn-a-new!

   This version had a brand-new tutorial, which is the base for the MODERN DAY Prodigy tutorial, even though it's been changed in multiple ways, the resemblance is uncanny!
 This also brought in the modern-style Lamplight Town, now some things are arranged differently, but it's still essentially the same.
-  Happy Halloween, plus the toolbar has gotten a new design.
   The pet buddy shop is still currently closed.
 The icons on the bar are also redesigned.

+- 1.35.2 | Pumpkinfest!?

+  Happy Halloween, plus the toolbar has gotten a new design.
+Candy Corn can be used instead of gold to buy anything from The Pumpkinfest Shop!

 - 1.37.0 | Winterfest!?